 3. What do you like most about your hometown?

-5. How do you relax?
+5. How do you like to relax?

 7. What’s your biggest challenge at the moment?